Last Updated on November 23, 2023 by Laura Teso

 Very interesting are the Ichthyosaurus head (the photo wasn’t good at all), the dicranurus monstrosus, the sclerocephalus hauseri, the insect trapped in amber (very Jurassic Park), the Kueichousaurus, the dragonfly and the grasshopper, the egg and the tooth of a Dinosaur (disooor grrrr) and surely the fish fossils.
 Ah! there is also the jaw of a mammoth!

 The cutest thing?
 A fossil found by a secondary school student while hiking here.
-But it was 1996, so I guess the boy is now in his 30’s.
+But it was 1996, so he is no longer a kid.

 At this point go to the two low-rise buildings at the bottom of the area.
 One (right) houses precious gems, extracting tools and a collection of ancient fossils (not well lit… not lit at all, actually).
 The other one (left) is a beautiful room where you can see various and colourful minerals.